Teaching in the Context of Generative AI

 Academic Technology Solutions offers three workshops about generative AI tools, which are designed to cover a range of familiarity with and pedagogical orientations toward this technology and its role in teaching and learning.
 Interested instructors can review the options below and find the next available session on the ATS workshop schedule.

-This workshop offers a high-level explanation of how these tools work, along with insights from colleagues across disciplines at UChicago about how they’ve been approaching this change in the educational landscape.
+This one-hour workshop will both provide a high-level explanation of how generative AI tools work, along with insights from colleagues across disciplines at UChicago about how they’ve been approaching this change in the educational landscape.
 Attendees will receive context to make an informed decision about how to approach these tools and address the topic with their students.
+By providing examples of how they might design assignments and communicate their expectations in this new context, we hope to provide attendees with everything they need to feel confident that learning remains authentic even in a time that computer-generated text may approach the quality of human intellectual work.

 Generative AI And Academic Integrity: Some Considerations